plottingCreeper/FFXIV-scripts-and-macros/SND/MarketBotty/README.md

 Working!
-Still have some stuff left to do.
+Still have some fancy features left to do.
 All the important stuff is done.
 Don't message me.
 I don't care what you have to say.
 In case you're blind and/or stupid, here's another link to the script itself https://github.com/plottingCreeper/FFXIV-scripts-and-macros/blob/main/SND/MarketBotty/MarketBotty.lua
 This readme isn't finished yet either.
 I'm sure you'll figure it out though.